Jayanth-reflex/llm-abliteration-quantization/quantization/README.md

 # Quantization for Large Language Models (LLMs)

-## What is Quantization?
+## 1. Introduction to Quantization

-Quantization is a technique that makes large language models (LLMs) smaller and faster by reducing the number of bits used to store their weights.
-This helps you run or train big models on regular computers or GPUs with less memory.
+Quantization is a technique that reduces the number of bits used to represent model weights and activations.
+This makes large language models (LLMs) smaller, faster, and more efficient—enabling you to run and fine-tune them on consumer hardware.

 ---

-## Why Quantize LLMs?
+## 2. Why Quantize LLMs?

-- **LLMs are huge!** They need a lot of memory and computing power.
+- **LLMs are huge** and require significant memory and compute.
+- **Quantization allows:**
-- **Quantization lets you use LLMs on consumer hardware** (like a single GPU or even a laptop).
+  - Running LLMs on regular GPUs or even laptops.
-- **You can even fine-tune big models** (like 33B or 65B parameters) on a single GPU using quantization.
+  - Fine-tuning massive models (e.g., 33B, 65B parameters) on a single GPU.
+  - Lowering energy consumption and cost.

 ---

-## Key Concepts (Explained Simply)
+## 3. Key Concepts and Data Types

-### 1. Data Types
-- **float32, float16, bfloat16:** These are common ways to store numbers in computers.
-More bits = more precision, but also more memory.
+- **Precision Types:**
+  - `float32`, `float16`, `bfloat16`: Standard floating-point types (more bits = more precision).
-- **int8, 4-bit (FP4, NF4):** Fewer bits = less memory, but also less precision.
-Special tricks help keep accuracy high.
+  - `int8`, `FP8`, `FP4`, `NF4`: Quantized types (fewer bits = less memory, but special tricks keep accuracy high).

-### 2. FP8 and FP4
-- **FP8:** 8 bits per number.
-Used for some deep learning tasks.
-Two main types: E4M3 (4 exponent, 3 mantissa bits) and E5M2 (5 exponent, 2 mantissa bits).
-- **FP4:** 4 bits per number.
-Even smaller!
-There are different ways to split the bits between sign, exponent, and mantissa.

-### 3. QLoRA
-- **QLoRA** is a method that lets you fine-tune big models using 4-bit quantization, while keeping almost the same performance as full-precision training.
-- **How?**
+- **FP8/FP4:**
-  - The main model is stored in 4 bits (very small!).
-  - Only a small part (called LoRA adapters) is updated during training.
-  - This saves a lot of memory and lets you train huge models on a single GPU.
+  - FP8: 8 bits per number, with different exponent/mantissa splits (E4M3, E5M2).
+  - FP4: 4 bits per number, even smaller, with various bit allocations.

 ---

+## 4. Quantization Techniques
+- **Post-Training Quantization:** Quantize a pre-trained model without further training.
+- **Quantization-Aware Training:** Train the model with quantization in mind for better accuracy.
+- **Parameter-Efficient Fine-Tuning (PEFT):** Only a small part of the model (e.g., adapters) is updated during training.

+---

+## 5. QLoRA: Advanced Quantization for LLMs
+- **QLoRA** enables fine-tuning large models in 4-bit precision with minimal performance loss.
+  - The main model is stored in 4 bits.
+  - Only LoRA adapters are updated during training.
+  - Memory and compute requirements are drastically reduced.

+---

+## 6. Learning Techniques for LLMs (Theory)
+- **Transfer Learning:**
+  - Use knowledge from one task to improve performance on another.
+- **Zero-Shot Learning:**
+  - Model performs tasks it wasn’t explicitly trained for, using its general language understanding.
+- **Few-Shot Learning:**
+  - Model learns new tasks with a few examples.
+- **Multi-Shot Learning:**
+  - Model learns with more examples, improving generalization.
+- **Fine-Tuning:**
+  - Adapting a pre-trained model to a specific task or domain.

+---

-## How to Use Quantization in Transformers (Step-by-Step)
+## 7. How to Use Quantization in Practice

-### 1. Install the Required Libraries
+### Install Required Libraries
-- You need the latest versions of these libraries:
-  - `bitsandbytes`
-  - `transformers`
-  - `peft`
-  - `accelerate`
-- Install them with:

 ```bash
 pip install -q -U bitsandbytes
 pip install -q -U git+https://github.com/huggingface/transformers.git